timothyhull/breadpool-self-eval/docs/index.md

             - Awareness of earned passes within my zone of responsibility, including player details.
                 - Communicating earned pass information to JRs whenever necessary.
             - Frequent communication with my OPR peers to ensure our collective positioning and ability to observe game actions is optimal.
-            - Non-verbal communication with players (pointing) reporting to and returning from the penalty box to help ensure they enter and exit the track safely and avoid contact with officials.
+            - Non-verbal communication with players reporting to and returning from the penalty box to help ensure they enter and exit the track safely and avoid contact with officials.
             - Lateral movement skills that allow me to predominantly face my entire body toward the pack, giving me the best possible view of the pack and allowing me to rapidly accelerate and decelerate in any direction at any time.

         === "My Areas for Growth :material-cursor-default-click:"

-            - I, generally, do not advocate for a specific OPR position preference, and serve in whichever position my peers least prefer for themselves; typically the front OPR position.
+            - I, generally, do not advocate to serve in a specific OPR position, and serve in whichever position my peers least prefer for themselves.
-                - This behavior results in limited opportunities to build game experience in other OPR roles, and I need to consider my own development in better balance with the requests of my peers.
+                - This behavior results in limited opportunities to build game experience in other OPR roles, and I need to better balance my development with my peers' requests.
             - I tend to be passive about my assignment-specific positioning relative to other officials, in particular when I serve in the middle or front OPR positions.
                 - I typically adapt my own positioning to the positioning of my adjacent peers rather than take the more active approach of positioning myself where I believe I should be.
                 - If I were to take a more active approach to positioning, I believe I might invite constructive communication, debate, and feedback about how my peers and I can improve our overall positioning as an OPR unit.